isomerpages/moe-marsilingsec/_events-and-highlights/National Digital Literacy Program (NDLP) @ Marsiling Secondary School.md

 ### **Online Form for the purchase of PLD**

-To proceed with the purchase of the PLD, please fill in the online form at this link: [https://go.gov.sg/pdlpadmin](https://go.gov.sg/pdlpadmin) by **25 January 2024**.
+To proceed with the purchase of the PLD, you would have recieve a Parent's Gateway Form to submit your intention to purchase the PLD (IPad), please acknowledge by **27 January 2025**.

-The online form will consist:

-*   **Intent to Purchase**.
-For parents/guardians to indicate intent to purchase PLD.
-*   **Use of Edusave (for Singapore Citizens only)**.
-For parents/guardians who have opted to use their child’s/ward’s Edusave to pay for the PLD bundle.
-*   **Collection of PLD (if purchasing)**.
-For parents/guardians to authorise their child/ward or an adult to collect the device on their behalf.
-You may appoint your child/ward to collect the PLD as the Vendor will run through a device checklist with the students at the point of collection to ensure that the device is in good working condition.

-If you are unable to submit the form online, please contact the school for a hardcopy version.
+If you are unable to submit the form online, please contact the school for a hardcopy version or click [here](/files/Parental_Consent_Forms.pdf) to access and print the forms.

 ### **Further Queries**